-- In the security field, certifications are becoming the minimum standard for a level of knowledge
+- In security, certifications have become the minimum standard for a level of knowledge

 - Some certifications are listed as required

+- Use your job search to help understand the need

 - Is one enough?

 - Are seven too many?

 - Where do you want to be?

 - Is a certification needed to get there?